 Introducing the A-GAME: New Ways of Measuring Quality

 With traditional assessments unavailable, authorizers and schools are looking for new ways to measure quality.
 Join a session to learn about the Advancing Great Authorizing and Modeling Excellence (A-GAME) initiative on creating responsive goals based on student population.
 Focusing on alternative education campuses, 50 authorizers collaborated over the past year to develop a method for creating new measurements based not on averages but on population.

 Minding the Gap: How State Policies Can Create Conditions for Innovation in Alternative Education Accountability

 Minding the Gap is a resource to help state education agencies, charter school authorizers, leaders of alternative education campuses, policy-makers, and researchers understand how states are balancing the demand for rigorous public accountability with the diversity of alternative education campuses (AECs) and the real-life experiences of students they serve.

 Measuring Quality: A Resource Guide for Authorizers and Alternative Schools

-For charter school authorizers, alternative education campuses can be a challenge, as students tend to be highly mobile, are chronically absent, and often years behind in academic learning.
+For charter school authorizers, alternative education campuses can be a challenge, as students tend to be highly mobile, are chronically absent, and are often years behind in academic learning.
 Therefore, data is scarce and not reflective of all students enrolled by the AEC throughout the year.
-This document provides concrete recommendations and specific examples on ways to measure outcomes for AEC charter schools.
+This document provides concrete recommendations and specific examples of ways to measure outcomes for AEC charter schools.

 Evaluating a New AEC Applicant